A63 Castle Street Improvement

-Our pre-application consultation began on Friday 28 June 2013 and concluded on Thursday 15 August 2013.
-Our consultation documents are still available to view on the A63 Castle Street Public Consultation page.
+We have previously conducted a pre-application consultation between Friday 28 June 2013 and Thursday 15 August 2013.
+The consultation documents are still available to view on the previous A63 Castle Street public consultation page.

 We are now carefully considering your responses as we develop our proposals further.
 Thank you to everyone who provided comments.

 What is happening?

 We propose to improve a 0.9 miles (1.5km) stretch of the A63 at Castle Street by lowering the level of the road into a cutting by approximately 7.6 yards (7 metres) at Mytongate Junction.
 Ferensway and Commercial Road would pass over, being raised by approximately 1.09 yards (1 metre), creating a split level junction.

 When and where is this happening?

 This section of the A63 Castle Street is a dual carriageway which runs in an east-west direction to the south of Hull city centre, between Porter Street and Myton Bridge for a distance of approximately 0.9 miles (1.5km).
 The route is one of the busiest sections of road in the whole of East Yorkshire and is an important link between the M62, Humber Bridge and Port of Hull.

 The A63 improvement scheme is one of six selected by the Government to have its design and development work funded now, for potential construction after the 2014/15 financial year.
 Start of work on the full scheme is subject to the satisfactory completion of statutory processes and the availability of funding in the next spending review.

 Why is this happening and what will it cost?